oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       We can see that Finance pdb is relocated to a new CDB - hr.subnet.vcn.oraclevcn.com.

-## Task 5: Compliance Management for Pluggable Database
+## Lab 5: Compliance Management for Pluggable Database

 Securing a provisioned Oracle Database is critical to protect your data.
 You need to safeguard that data with security controls that restrict access according to your policy by using either industry/regulatory standard benchmarks or custom policies.
 In this lab, we will use *High Security Configuration for Oracle Pluggable Database* compliance standard to secure configuration of provisioned database.